ethanhezhao/DirBN/README.md

 # DirBN

-The demo code of PFA+DirBN in the paper of "Dirichlet belief networks for topic structure learning", NIPS 2018 [Arxiv](https://arxiv.org/abs/1811.00717).
+The demo code of PFA+DirBN in the paper of "Dirichlet belief networks for topic structure learning", NeurIPS 2018 [Arxiv](https://arxiv.org/abs/1811.00717).

 Key features: